bdschi1/llm-finance-evals/README.md

 # llm-finance-evals

-Domain-specific evals for LLMs on equity research, risk, and portfolio reasoning, with golden answers, error taxonomies, and simple scoring tools.
+Domain-specific evals for LLMs on equity research, risk, and portfolio reasoning, with golden answers, error taxonomies, and scoring tools.

 ---